kitnil/guix-artwork/website/posts/towards-guix-for-devops.md

 machines, and you need to make sure they're all running the most recent version of either your web forum software or Apache.

-This is where 'guix deploy' comes into play.
+This is where `guix deploy` comes into play.
 Just as you'd use an `operating-system` declaration to configure services and user accounts on a computer running the Guix System, you can now use that same `operating-system` declaration to remotely manage any number of machines.
 A "deployment" managing